HtetHtooAungX/PythonTest/README.md

-#Djangorestframework for api with react for some UI
+#Djangorestframework for api with postgresql
+#React for some UI